John Ruskin (Millais)

 John Ruskin is a portrait of the leading Victorian art critic John Ruskin (1819–1900).
 It was painted by the Pre-Raphaelite artist John Everett Millais (1829–1896) during 1853–54.
 John Ruskin was an early advocate of the Pre-Raphaelite group of artists, and part of their success was due to his efforts.

 The painting depicts Ruskin in front of a waterfall in Glenfinlas, Scotland.
 Ruskin and Millais spent the summer of 1853 together at Glenfinlas in the Trossachs.
 Ruskin was especially interested in the rock formations and undertook his own studies of these.

 Creation

+The Waterfall, showing Ruskin's wife Effie sitting by a waterfall at Glenfinlas, was a try-out for Millais' portrait of Ruskin, and was finished before work on the latter started on 28 July 1853.

 The painting of Ruskin was started at Glenfinlas, where the details of the landscape were painted.
 The last stages of work on the painting were undertaken in Millais' studio in London.
-By that time, Ruskin's wife Effie had fallen in love with Millais.
+By that time, Effie had fallen in love with Millais.
 She left Ruskin and sued him for an annulment of the marriage.
 She and Millais were married the following year.